Bharatpur Street Art Festival

 The Pilot Project

-The pilot project takes place in a school area, using outside walls, gates, and sidewalks as shared canvases.
-These surfaces allow creativity to move beyond the classroom and into public space.
+The pilot project took place in a school area, using outer walls, gates, and sidewalks as shared canvases.
+By bringing art outside the classroom, we opened creativity to the wider community.

 The City We Imagine